 Aside from this museum, and the glory of the island itself, there isn't much else to see here.
 For this reason, it is common for those staying on the island long-term to plan to make use of the reliable ferry system and check out the more notable attractions on the other islands.

-You'll find a large selection of beaches to consider visiting on and near the island.
-Snorkeling is available at some locations, for vacationers who enjoy the underwater scene.
-Click on the name of each beach for more information concerning that specific beach.
+You'll find a large number of beaches to choose from on and near the island.
+Snorkeling is available at some of these beaches, for vacationers who enjoy the underwater scene.
+Just click on each beach name to read a detailed article concerning that individual beach.

-The island and surrounding areas offer a nice selection of beach choices.
-For a more thorough discussion of beaches, follow this link.
+The island and surrounding areas offer a full range of beaches.
+For a more comprehensive look at beaches, visit this page.

-The chart below enables you to get more details concerning a museum near Petite Martinique.
+The chart below provides you with more details concerning a museum you might enjoy near Petite Martinique.

 |The Carriacou Museum||(473) 443-8288||2.0 mi.
 East-Northeast of Central L'esterre||Carriacou|

-Enjoy discovering the history of places you visit?
-If so, you might want to visit one or two of these historical sites during your time on Petite Martinique.
+In case you enjoy experiencing the historical roots of foreign countries, you might want to visit a few of these historical sites while vacationing on Petite Martinique.

 Carriacou Ruins: While efforts have been made to protect and renovate the ruins, many of them are unmanaged and in poor condition.
 With that said, the historical benefit gained from the ruins require background information, context, and a bit of imagination.

-View the following table for a list of historic sites near Petite Martinique.
+Glance through the following table for a listing of sites of historical interest near Petite Martinique.

 |Carriacou Ruins||--||2.7 mi.
 North of Central Hillsborough|